 Please spend a few minutes looking at our 2013 Annual Report on this website.
 You’ll see stories that are representative of students who are able to access education because of Foundation scholarships.
 You’ll also see stories about benefactors of scholarships and their private support for the opportunities offered by CSI.

 Even though the CSI Foundation is able to reach over 1000 students with scholarships each year, there is still a need for additional funding.
 The number of worthy students needing scholarship assistance is increasing substantially.
 Tuition, fees, and textbook expenses are rising and State funding for the institution is decreasing.
 This leaves a significant financial gap for CSI students due to decreased financial resources available and increased college expenses.

-There are many reasons to obtain a college education.
-If income were the sole criterion, however, it is clear that a college education is critically important.
-A student with a two year degree will earn 1/3 more than a high school graduate.
-A student with a baccalaureate degree will earn double that of the person with the high school degree.
-There is a “perfect storm” facing students:
+Many CSI students are employed while they are attending classes.
+It is clear that a college education is critically important to an individual’s income.
+A student with a two year degree will earn 1/3 more than a high school graduate and a student with a baccalaureate degree will earn double that of a high school graduate.

 The Board of Directors of the CSI Foundation is working diligently on behalf of the students at CSI.
 They are actively soliciting additional support for scholarships as exemplified by the 2010 "Building our Futures Together" campaign.
 They are also actively involved in careful and responsible management of CSI Foundation resources including the investment of liquid assets.

 Foundation Board Members encourage support of CSI students through volunteer efforts and/or funding support.
 As the Past President of the Foundation, Adrian Boer, says, "The future for students at the College of Southern Idaho will be filled with endless possibilities with our communities' continued support."